openaudible/openaudible/README.md

 - Import audible books from your account
 - Convert to mp3 with all tags
 - Import (or Drag and drop) aax files directly into the app
-- Display all your books in searchable
+- Display all your books in searchable UI
 - Export web page/javascript file with all your books

 ## Screenshot